 The group advocating for this campaign, known as the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI), recently released a statement titled “Do No Harm: Palestinian Call for Ethical Tourism/Pilgrimage.”
 This statement argued that it is essential to boycott trips that bring participants to “present-day Israel or illegal Israeli settlements in the occupied Palestinian territory that include any links to the Israeli government or complicit Israeli corporations or institutions” and instead to “increase visits in solidarity with the Palestinian people as well as independent fact-finding missions that have no institutional link of any sort to the Israeli government, complicit institutions or lobby groups.”

 The statement also quotes an Al-Haq article that describes the Israeli tourism industry as one that “benefits from and drives Israel’s unlawful policies and practices in the occupied West Bank, including the confiscation of Palestinian land and exploitation of Palestinian natural resources, unlawful excavations at archeological sites, the obstruction of the Palestinian economy, and the transfer of the protected Palestinian population.”
 The fact that PACBI’s central message in its statement is “do no harm” is very telling.
-It is essential that we recognize that trips to Israel that do not comply with PACBI’s suggested guidelines will not help Palestinians.
+It is essential that we recognize that trips to Israel that do not comply with PACBI’s suggested guidelines will not help Palestinians and other marginalized groups.

 Meeting with settlers — colonizers — and contributing to the Israeli economy are only some of the ways in which these trips normalize and reinforce violence and oppression.
 Any trip that does so, therefore, cannot be considered neutral or harmless.
 These trips actively inflict harm, and it is important to recognize that supporting the Palestinian struggle for freedom, justice and equality requires following Palestinians and their leadership.